xxRAYEN/EconomyUI/README.md

 "my money" Open a new menu what say how much money a player have.

-"take money" (Need permission money.take or OP or the player can't see this option) Take money from other people.
+"take money" (Need permission money.take or OP, or the player can't see this option) Take money from other people.

-"give money" (need permission money.give or OP or the player can't see this option) Give money to a people, or to you self.
+"give money" (need permission money.give or OP, or the player can't see this option) Give money to a people, or to you self.